-Supporting independence is at the heart of our learning disability care and for many people, having a live-in carer is a key factor in being able to live the life they want and the chance to live in their own home rather than in an institution or in group housing.
-With this in mind we have designed the home care we provide for people with a learning disability to be a partnership between individuals, carers and families to enable clients to have as much control over their lives as possible.
+For many people, a live-in carer is a key factor in being able to live the life they want and the chance to remain in their own home rather than in an institution or in group housing.
+With this in mind we have designed the home care we provide for people with a learning disability to be a partnership between individuals, carers and families.
+It allows clients to have as much control over their lives as possible

 Neil has Down’s Syndrome and is 55.
 Before Neil became our client, he had lived with his mother all his life.
 Eventually, she developed Alzheimer’s disease and this got so bad that she had to go to a nursing home.

 Neil wanted to carry on living in the house he grew up in, so he had carers from Christies Care.
-We soon learned that he had very few life skills, and very little independence, because his mother had done absolutely everything for him.
+We soon learned that he had very few life skills and very little independence, because his mother had done absolutely everything for him.

 Neil’s regular team of carers worked very closely with his social worker, his psychologist, his support worker and the team at his local Mencap to teach him life skills, enabling him to be more independent.
 In three years, Neil’s progress has been remarkable.
 He is learning to cook and his biggest achievement is that he now goes out, alone, on the Underground, whenever he wants, without getting lost.

 Neil has direct payments and a support worker visits once a week to check his bills.

-Sara needs 24 hour care and because she cannot communicate verbally, she needs carers she knows well who know how to interpret her non-verbal signals.
+Sara needs 24-hour care and because she cannot communicate verbally, she needs carers she knows well who know how to interpret her non-verbal signals.
 Sara now lives about a mile or so from her sister.
 She has her own house and every weekday goes out to the day centre – where the staff who know her well can support her, and she can learn and enjoy herself.